dgaydukov/cert-aws/sa/files/sa.md

                         Owner: Destination
 ```
 Replication of encrypted objects:
-* object encrypted with CMK are not replicated
-* by default s3 doesn't replicate bucket encrypted with kms.
-You have to explicitly enable such configuration
 * for destination bucket - you have to add kms key (keep in mind that it regional, so if your destination bucket in another region - you have to use different CMK from that region)
-* add permission to replication role (`kms:Decrypt` - for source bucket kms, `kms:Encrypt` - for destination bucket kms)
+* add permission to replication role (`kms:Decrypt` - for source bucket kms, `kms:Encrypt` - for destination bucket kms) or add key policy for 2 CMK (for source & destination CMK in case 2 buckets in different region or belong to 2 diff accounts)
 For success of replication - 2 things should be enabled:
 * destination bucket - make sure that source bucket is allowed to replicate objects
 * source bucket - make sure all objects has owner as source bucket (if object was uploaded from another account without `bucket-owner-full-control` then source bucket is not own them, and can't replicate)